Will Virginia cover the spread vs. West Virginia? Betting Trends, Record ATS

 Sportsbook Promo Codes

-- In three of five games this season, Virginia and its opponents have gone over 120.5 points.

-- Virginia has an average point total of 121 in its contests this year, 0.5 more points than this matchup's over/under.

-- The Cavaliers have a 3-2-0 record against the spread this season.
+- The Cavaliers had 12 wins in 33 games against the spread last season.

-- This season, Virginia has won two out of the three games in which it has been favored.

-- The Cavaliers have played as a favorite of -550 or more twice this season and won both games.
+- Based on this contest's moneyline, the Cavaliers have an implied win probability of 84.6%.

+- West Virginia won 17 games against the spread last year, while failing to cover 15 times.

 Virginia vs. West Virginia Over/Under Stats